HeyTomCat/ProgramLangs/langs/ama/spec.md

 For more information on instructions see [INSTRUCTION SET SPECIFICATION](#instruction-set-specification).
 To understand how redundant bits are used see [CORRUPTION DETECTION](#corruption-detection).
 ## Corruption detection
+When encoded, there are 4 redundant bits per instruction that are used
+for corruption detection.
+Those bits are usually all set to 0 and if
+the runtime environment finds, that at least 1 of those bits isn't 0
+it knows there was a corruption and should output an error.
 ## Specifications for compilers and interpreters
 ## Specification of file-external instructions